By Lisa Whitlaw, Cami Sauder, John Chavez and Lyn Mettler

 Eating is a biggie on the list whenever traveling, because of cost and because you’ll need lots of fuel if you’ll be hiking through the park.

-If you fly Southwest Airlines, you can bring two free checked bags per person, giving you loads of room to pack food.
-Or if you’ll be renting a car, you can stop by a grocery store at some point and stock up when you arrive.
+If you’ll be renting a car, you can stop by a grocery store at some point and stock up when you arrive.
 There are even several “stores” in the park where you can buy food versus dining out for every meal.

 Our money-saving Go to Travel Gal team members find that having groceries for breakfast and lunch packed in a cooler allow them to splurge on dinner at a restaurant without guilt.
 Enjoying the local food is also fun and delicious!

 Grand Teton National Park restaurant recommendations from the team include: